 Razor clams are dug from Coos Bay area beaches at Bastendorff Beach, from the beach north of the Whiskey Run Beach Wayside, from the Charleston Boat Basin Sand Spit, from the sandy beach inside the North Jetty and from North Beach.
 North Beach is the southern boarder of the Oregon Dunes National Recreational Area and is located just north of the entrance to Coos Bay and below Horsfall Beach.
 North Beach is administered by the BLM, and is listed by ODFW as a location to dig for razor clams.
 North Beach is accessible by off road vehicles via the jeep trail from the Trans Pacific Parkway.
 Driving on the wet and dry sand areas of the beach is allowed from September 16 through March 14 and restricted to the wet sand area from March 15 through September 15.
 Check with the BLM office to confirm the areas open to vehicles.
 The regulations for driving on the sandy dunes and on the beach for the BLM differ from those of the Oregon Dunes National Recreational Area, so be prepared to fulfill the requirements for both agencies.
 Bastendorff Beach is located between Coos Bay and Yoakum Point is listed by ODFW as a razor clam location.
 Access is gained via the Cape Arago Hwy.
 Whiskey Run Beach located off of Seven Devils Road allows beach access by motor vehicles and is listed by ODFW as a location to dig for razor clams.
 For complete information on digging clams in Coos Bay or from area beaches purchase Oregon's Clams.

 Join in the fun!
-Purchase the 48 page black and white edition of Oregon's Razor Clams for $11.20 or the new 82 page black and white edition of Oregon's Clams for $14.50 or the premier 110 page color edition of Oregon's Clams and Crabs for $20.90 or the just released 52 page black and white edition of Oregon's Crabs for $12.70.
+Purchase the 50 page color E edition of Oregon's Razor Clams for $4.95 or the new 128 page color E edition of Oregon's Clams for $9.95.
 Send a check or money order to Digging Clams in Oregon, P.O.
 BOX 746, Newport, OR 97365.
 Or click HERE to purchase with a credit or debit card using PayPal the most widely accepted way to pay for purchases on the Internet.